ial1006/mtb-evo-model/README.md

 # mtb-evo-model
-This contains an attempt to model the evolution of the evolution of *Mycobacterium tuberculosis*.
+This contains an attempt to model the evolution of the evolvability of *Mycobacterium tuberculosis*.